 On the other hand, if a beginner sharpener has to make a choice and is not yet familiar with the tasks he or she may encounter, the electroplated diamond plates will be more than enough In this case, the availability of, for example, diamond abrasive stones on a galvanic base may be useful for a while.
 All thanks to the fact that electroplated diamonds are the most simple consumable material.

 Based on this, despite the fact that the sharpening system is equipped with a set of abrasive stones, it is safe to say that any user is bound to buy additional abrasives at some point.
 Due to this, one should not consider only the price of the system itself when considering which system to buy: mid-size or flagship, you should also consider the price of a kit.
 That is when you come to the decision that you need different abrasives and put together exactly what you will need, the difference in the cost of the sharpener itself on the overall background will be quite insignificant.

-The criterion for the size of the sharpening device and the choice of the workplace
+The size of the sharpening device and the choice of the workplace

 As mentioned, all of the sharpeners described above come in a variety of sizes and you will need a certain amount of space to use them.
 Of course, this space is not limited to the device itself, but also to all the accessories and boxes of abrasive stones that you use for a particular task.
 For compact systems, a kitchen table might be enough, but for the advanced models, you will have to worry about storing all your tools, and that can be a tricky issue.